 Currently, the Arbeitsgemeinschaft Küstenschutz coastal protection group is providing the German government with the emergency tug Nordic in the North Sea (201 tonnes bollard pull, stationed off Norderney) and the emergency tugs Baltic in the Baltic Sea (127 tonnes bollard pull, stationed at Warnemünde), the Fairplay-25 (65 tonnes bollard pull, stationed at Sassnitz) as well as the oil recovery vessel Kiel (located in Kiel).

-With well over 120 tonnes of bollard pull and a speed of more than 16.5 knots, it is the strongest emergency tugboat stationed in the German Baltic Sea.
+The Baltic was built at the Spanish Astilleros Armon dockyard in Vigo and was chartered out to the German government in 2010 for an initial period of 10 years.
+With well over 120 tonnes of bollard pull and a speed of more than 16.5 knots she is the strongest emergency tugboat stationed in the German Baltic Sea.

 The crew of 8 consists of a captain, 1 nautical officer, 2 technical officers, 2 ship’s mechanics and 2 sailors.
 The Baltic’s home harbour is Warnemünde.
 The crew is changed every 14 days.
 Provisions and fuel are taken on board as required.

 The keel for this salvage tug was laid in 1999 at the Spanish shipyard of Astilleros Zamakona S.A.
 In 2001 it was taken over by the Arbeitsgemeinschaft Küstenschutz coastal protection group.
 The FAIRPLAY-25 is equipped with various special equipment as specified by the client.
 These include, for example, daylight radar, DGPS (differential global positioning system), electronic nautical charts, VHF radio direction finders, VHF radiotelephones, InMarSat telephones, etc.